- Transfer Credit Policies

 Use and Interpret:

-- Use and interpret information from assessment techniques/maneuvers such as those involved in assessing respiratory and cardiac function, blood pressure, blood sugar, neurological status, etc.
+- Collect and analyze information from assessment techniques/maneuvers such as those involved in assessing respiratory and cardiac function, blood pressure, blood sugar, neurological status, etc.

-- Use and interpret information related to physiologic phenomena generated from diagnostic tools (i.e., sphygmomanometer, otoscope, ophthalmoscope) during a comprehensive examination of a client or patient.
+- Gather and explore information related to physiologic phenomena generated from diagnostic tools (i.e., sphygmomanometer, otoscope, ophthalmoscope) during a comprehensive examination of a client or patient.

 - Possess psychomotor skills necessary to provide holistic nursing care and perform or assist with procedures, treatments, and medication administration.

-- Practice in a safe manner and appropriately provide care in emergencies and life support procedures and perform universal precautions against contamination.
+- Practice in a safe manner to provide care in emergency and non-emergency situations, implement life support procedures and perform universal precautions against contamination.

-- Communicate effectively and sensitively with patients and families.
+- Communicate effectively, respectfully and sensitively with patients and families.

-- Communicate effectively with faculty, preceptors and all members of the healthcare team during practicum and other learning experiences.
+- Communicate effectively and respectfully with faculty, preceptors and all members of the healthcare team during practicum and other learning experiences.

-- Accurately elicit information including a medical history & other information to adequately and effectively evaluate a client or patient's condition.
+- Accurately elicit information including a medical history and other information from a patient and family or other support to adequately and effectively evaluate a client or patient's condition.

-- Measure, calculate, reason, analyze, and synthesize data related to patient diagnosis and treatment of patients.
+- Measure, calculate, reason, analyze, and synthesize data related to patient condition.

 - Exercise proper judgment and complete responsibilities in a timely and accurate manner according to the advanced generalist nursing role.

-- Synthesize information, problem solve and think critically to judge the most appropriate theory or assessment strategy.
+- Synthesize information, problem solve and think critically to evaluate the most appropriate theory or assessment strategy.

 - Ask for help when needed and make proper judgments of when a nursing task can or cannot be carried out alone.